 - Tad Lo Falls – Salavan.
 Picturesque, comparatively low and wide falls falling over cliff steps.

 - Tad Xe Falls (Tat Se, Tat Sae) – Luang Prabang.
-Exotic falls – water here is flowing over numerous smaller travertine steps and numerous trees are growing right in the falls – thus creating impression of flooded forest.
+Exotic falls – water here is flowing over numerous smaller tufa steps and numerous trees are growing right in the falls – thus creating impression of flooded forest.

 Other natural landmarks

 - Dinosaur Museum and Ban Tangvai fossil beds – Savannakhet.
 Unique find of fossilized bones of dinosaurs, molluscs, crocodiles, tortoises and other animals.

 - Khammouane sinkholes – Khammouane.
 Possibly the largest concentration of enormous sinkholes in the world, most are not explored.
 May hide the largest sinkholes by volume - there are stories about sinkholes up to 230 million m3 large!